Nursing is a great profession with many avenues to pursue, such as working part time vs. per diem.

 - Part-time staff are next for requests and are used to “fill in the holes” for vacations or maternity/paternity leaves.

-- Per diem staff may be used after full- and part-time staff are scheduled to fill in known holes, but often are called in a few hours before to work to cover sick calls.
+- Per diem staff may be used after full- and part-time staff are scheduled to fill in known holes, but often are called in a few hours before to cover sick calls.

 Which one is right for you?
 Typically, part-time and per diem positions are benefits eligible.
 However, the amount you are responsible to pay for benefits may vary based on your hired FTE.
 Often part-time employees pay higher employee rates than full-time employees.
 Per diem employees may need to pay an even higher amount (employer + employee portion) for the same insurance.